mherchel/herchel.com/src/blog/vscode/index.md

 ### VSCode's plugin management is top notch

 VSCode's plugin handling is great.
-It's easier than Sublime's plugin handling, which is all text command based.
+It's easier than Sublime's plugin handling, which is all text based.

 1. The plugin management interface is easy to find.
 The plugin dashboard has its own icon to the left of the directory tree.
 2. It will recommend plugins to you based on the types of files that you open.
 If I open lots of markdown files, it will recommend a popular markdown plugin.
 If I open lots of JavaScript files, it will show me plugins for that.